-Nutrition in Pregnancy - From the Point of View of a (Pregnant) Sports Dietitian
+Nutrition during Pregnancy - From the Point of View of a (Pregnant) Sports Dietitian

 Just as I was feeling satisfied with the research I‘d done and the information I’d gathered, happy and confident as I was that I had a pregnancy nutrition plan – bang!
 I was hit by nausea and extreme fatigue.
 After I got over the shock pf these pregnancy side effects, I realized it was time to move on to Plan B: making the best of the situation by doing the best I can, at any given moment.

 Ugh!
 It's hard for me to eat protein!
 It’s still a wonder to me that I, as someone who advocates the importance of protein and emphasizes it in nutritional counseling - especially for athletes - am not getting enough protein myself!
 Absurd, but true...
-Given my unexpected new aversions to certain foods, I’ve been seeking out alternative protein sources to the norm.
+Given my unexpected new aversions to certain foods, I’ve been seeking out alternative protein sources.
 I’ve found that yogurts with a higher protein content are a relatively easy and convenient solution.
-Most of them also contain a fair amount of calcium, which is important in pregnancy too.
+Most of them also contain a fair amount of calcium, which is important during pregnancy too.
 Nutritionally speaking, yogurt with a natural flavor and no added sugar is preferable.
-If you are looking for something sweet, you can mix in some fruit/ homemade granola and/ or a little honey or date honey.
+If you are looking for something sweet, you can mix in some fruit / homemade granola and/or a little honey - try dates too.

 Bear in mind that caffeine is found not only in coffee but in other foods and beverages such as chocolate, cola, tea, etc ... and in varying doses.
 So, do check how much you’re having overall, according to everything you eat and drink.